Experimental memory control in continuous variable optical quantum reservoir computing: Results

 The matrix $ \boldsymbol{\sigma}'$ is now non-diagonal and the off-diagonal terms are signatures of entanglement correlations between the measured modes.
 Measuring on such basis allows to experimentally access entanglement correlations for quantum protocols \cite{Cai2017,Renault2023}.
 The resource can then be pictured via an entangled network as shown in Fig.~\ref{Fig:QR}.

-Once the experiment is settled, the phase-matching function term of the JSA in Eq.(\ref{eq:JSA}) is fixed by the material and waveguide properties and only the pump-envelope function can be modified in a reconfigurable way via mode-shaping techniques.
+The phase-matching function term of the JSA in Eq.(\ref{eq:JSA}) is fixed once and for all, as determined by the material and waveguide properties, and only the pump-envelope function can be modified in a reconfigurable way via mode-shaping techniques.
 This modifies the entanglement correlation between nodes as shown in Fig.~\ref{Fig:QR}.
 Therefore, we can explicitly write the dependence of the covariance matrix $\boldsymbol{\sigma}'$ on the pump $p$ and the chosen basis $U$ as $\boldsymbol{\sigma}'=\boldsymbol{S_U}^{T} \, \boldsymbol{\sigma(H(p)) } \, \boldsymbol{S_U}$.

 In the following we exploit the control on the pump-envelope function to encode information in the quantum system in the configuration of a fixed measurement basis $U$.
 The expectation value of general observables $O_m=\langle\Delta\hat{x}_i\Delta\hat{x}_j\rangle$ that will be used in the reservoir task, can be retrieved from the covariance matrix $\boldsymbol{\sigma}'(U,p)$.
-Given the pump shape, we have accurate numerical models of the process from the non-linear interaction to the observables \cite{brecht2015photon,roman2021continuous,Arzani18}, which allows us to set a Digital Twin of the experimental setup as fully explained in Appendix.
+Given the pump shape, we have accurate numerical models of the process from the nonlinear interaction to the observables \cite{brecht2015photon,roman2021continuous,Arzani18}, which allows us to set a Digital Twin of the experimental setup as fully explained in Supplementary.